visionmedia/masteringnode/chapters/fs.md

       });
     });

-  As can be seen from the example above, each callback is placed in the previous callback, this is what is refered to as chainable callbacks.
+  As evident in the example above, each callback is placed in the previous callback - this is what is referred to as chainable callbacks.
 When using asynchronous methods this pattern should be used, as there is no guarantee that the operations will be completed in the order that they are created.
 This could lead to unpredictable behavior.

-  The example can be rewritten to use synchronous approach:
+  The example can be rewritten to use a synchronous approach:

     fs.mkdirSync('./helloDirSync',0777);
     fs.writeFileSync('./helloDirSync/message.txt', 'Hello Node');